-III.
+II.
 High-level segment and dialogue on the special theme for the twenty-second session of the Governing Council (agenda items 5-7)

-- 32. The Governing Council took up agenda items 5-7 at its 2nd plenary meeting, at which time it began the high-level general debate on those agenda items.
+- 40. The Governing Council took up agenda items 5-7 at its 2nd plenary meeting, at which time it began the high-level general debate on those agenda items.
 The general debate continued at its 3rd and 4th meetings, on Tuesday, 31 March.
-A summary of the general debate by the President of the Governing Council is set forth in annex III to the present report. - 33.
+A summary of the general debate by the President of the Governing Council is set forth in annex IV to the present proceedings. - 41.
 At its 5th and 6th plenary meetings, on Wednesday, 1 April, the Council held the dialogue on the special theme for the session under agenda item 6.
 The dialogue was divided into two panels, each with a moderator, and chaired by the President of the Governing Council.
+A summary of the dialogue is set forth in annex IV to the present proceedings.

+III.
+Provisional agenda and other arrangements for the twenty-third session of the Governing Council (agenda item 8)

+- 42. The Governing Council considered the agenda item at its 7th plenary meeting, on Friday, 3 April.
+It adopted decision 22/1 on the provisional agenda for the twenty-third session, the text of which is reproduced in annex I to the present proceedings. - 43.
+On the recommendation of the Bureau, it was decided that the twenty-third session of the Governing Council should be held from 11 to 15 April 2011 at UN-Habitat headquarters, Nairobi.

 IV.
-Provisional agenda and other arrangements for the twentythird session of the Governing Council (agenda item 8)

-- 34. The Governing Council considered the agenda item at its 7th plenary meeting, on Friday, 3 April.
-It adopted decision 22/1 on the provisional agenda for the twenty-third session, the text of which is reproduced in annex I to the present report. - 35.
-On the recommendation of the Bureau, it was decided that the twenty-third session of the Governing Council should be held from 11 to 15 April 2011 at UN-Habitat headquarters, Nairobi.

-V. Other matters (agenda item 9)
+Other matters (agenda item 9)

-Tribute to the memory of Mr. Raúl Alfonsín, former President of Argentina
+A. Tribute to the memory of Mr. Raúl Alfonsín, former President of Argentina

-36. At the 7th plenary meeting, at the invitation of the President, the Governing Council observed a minute of silence to pay tribute to the memory of Mr. Raúl Alfonsín, former President of Argentina.
+44. At the 7th plenary meeting, at the invitation of the President, the Governing Council observed a minute of silence to pay tribute to the memory of Mr. Raúl Alfonsín, former President of Argentina.

+V. Adoption of the report of the session (agenda item 10)

+45. At the 7th plenary meeting, the Chair of the Committee of the Whole gave an oral presentation on the deliberations of the Committee.
+The report of the Committee of the Whole was endorsed by the Governing Council.
+The contents of that report were incorporated into the present proceedings

+(see annex V below) on the understanding that the secretariat and the Rapporteur would be entrusted with the finalization of the present document.

+46. The report of the session was adopted, as amended, by the Governing Council at its 7th plenary meeting, on Friday, 3 April 2009, on the basis of the draft that had been circulated during the session and on the understanding that the secretariat and the Rapporteur would be entrusted with the finalization of that document.

 VI.
-Adoption of the report of the session (agenda item 10)

-37. At the 7th plenary meeting, the Chair of the Committee of the Whole gave an oral presentation on the deliberations of the Committee.
-The report of the Committee of the Whole was endorsed by the Governing Council.
-The contents of that report were incorporated into the proceedings of the session on the understanding that the secretariat and the Rapporteur would be entrusted with the finalization of that document.

-38. The report of the session was adopted, as amended, by the Governing Council at its 7th plenary meeting, on Friday, 3 April 2009, on the basis of the draft that had been circulated during the session and on the understanding that the secretariat and the Rapporteur would be entrusted with the finalization of the document.

-VII.
 Closure of the session (agenda item 11)